mpanighetti/dnd5e-urban-ranger-options/main.md

 Your time spent living amongst the people of the civilized world has made you exceptionally talented at working with them — and against them.
 You gain proficiency in one of the following skills of your choice: Deception, Intimidation, or Persuasion.
 Additionally, whenever you make a Charisma check while interacting socially with a favored enemy, your proficiency bonus is doubled.

 You are also adept at anticipating the next moves of the city folk you know so well.
-You gain one city or one humanoid lineage of your choice as a favored enemy using the ranger's Favored Enemy feature and learn an associated language.
-Whenever you select additional favored enemies at later levels, you select an additional city or humanoid lineage and learn an additional associated language.
+You gain one city or one humanoid species of your choice as a favored enemy using the ranger's Favored Enemy feature and learn an associated language.
+Whenever you select additional favored enemies at later levels, you select an additional city or humanoid species and learn an additional associated language.

 #### Verticality